Code-Institute-Submissions/my-first-project-2/README.md

-Initial Sructure - Header, footer and section background:
+Initial Structure - Header, footer and section background:

 First I created the header and footer which was a constant across each webpage.
 The header features the band name at the top of the page, on its own row.
 I